FireElementalNE/MPCLoopParallelization/README.md

 * There are two loggers, one is a file set to DEBUG the other is a console logger set to DEBUG both can be configured in [tinylog.properties](https://github.com/FireElementalNE/MPCLoopParallelization/blob/master/src/main/resources/tinylog.properties).

-* a folder that holds the graphs is deleted (if it exists) and recreated at runtime.
+* a folder that holds the graphs.
+This is deleted (if it exists) and recreated at runtime.

 * the default **-j** and **-r** arguments change depending on operating system.

-* Currently the Java depedencies are (the **mvn package** step should download and set these up):
+* Currently, the Java dependencies are (the **mvn package** step should download and set these up):
     * [tinylog-api 2.0.1](https://mvnrepository.com/artifact/org.tinylog/tinylog-api/2.0.1)
     * [tinylog-impl 2.0.1](https://mvnrepository.com/artifact/org.tinylog/tinylog-impl/2.0.1)
     * [soot 4.2.0](https://mvnrepository.com/artifact/ca.mcgill.sable/soot/4.1.0)